notingolmo/bagdemir.com.2023/_pages/projects.markdown

     <div style="float: left"><img src="/assets/mikron-logo.png" width=150 /></div>
     <div>
         <br/>
-        2023 | A shadow testing and a dark launching framework for Java, to stealth tests new features before the GA.
+        2023 | A <a href="/testing/2023/12/27/Darkest/">shadow testing and a dark launching</a> framework for Java, to stealth tests new features before the GA.
+It can perform A/B testing and report discrepancies between the old and new state.

         <p><a href="https://github.com/reevik/darkest">Github</a></p>